droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 The undead vanish into the woods shortly before dawn.
 ## C4e.
 Return to the River Ivlis Crossroads
 The journey from the Tser Pool Encampment to the River Ivlis Crossroads is one-and-a-half miles long and takes thirty minutes.
-Players who attempt to conceal their movements from Eliza, Strahd's spy in the camp, must succeed on a DC 18 Stealth check to Avoid Notice or take other covert action to do so.
+Players who attempt to conceal their movements from Eliza, Strahd's spy in the camp, must succeed on a DC 11 Dexterity (Stealth) check or take other covert action to do so.
 ### Traveling to the Crossroads
 As the players make the journey to the crossroads, read: